custom-components/ble_monitor/info.md

    (boolean)(Optional) By default, the battery information will be presented only as a sensor attribute called `battery level`.
 If you set this parameter to `True`, then the battery sensor entity will be additionally created - `sensor.ble_battery_ <sensor_mac_address>`.
 Default value: False

-#### rounding
+#### rounding [DEPRECATED]

-   (boolean)(Optional) Enable/disable rounding of the average of all measurements taken within the number seconds specified with 'period'.
+   (boolean)(Optional) This option has been deprecated from `ble_monitor` 1.0.0.
+Enable/disable rounding of the average of all measurements taken within the number seconds specified with 'period'.
 This option is designed to disable rounding and thus keep the full average accuracy.
 When disabled, the `decimals` option is ignored.
 Default value: True

 #### decimals

-   (positive integer)(Optional) Number of decimal places to round (will be ignored if rounding is disabled).
+   (positive integer)(Optional) Number of decimal places to round.
+This setting can be overruled with for specific devices with settings [at device level](#configuration-parameters-at-device-level).
 Default value: 1

 #### period